-- Coordination between superior and subordinates: In case the superior thinks on one line, which is different from the subordinate and vice versa, it will affect the effectiveness of communication.
+- Coordination between superiors and subordinates: In case the superior thinks on one line, which is different from the subordinate and vice versa, it will affect the effectiveness of communication.
 Therefore, there should be good and proper coordination and cooperation between the superior and subordinate for effective communication.

 - Avoid technical language: The specialized language should be avoided.
 There should be all efforts to use the language commonly understood by the receiver and sender of the message.
-There should be least use of technical jargons in communication process.
+There should be the least use of technical jargons in the communication process.

-- Feedback: The selective perception of receiver should be minimized through proper feedback.
-The drawback of the selective perception should be explained to minimize the barriers.
+- Feedback: The selective perception of the receiver should be minimized through proper feedback.
+The drawback of selective perception should be explained to minimize the barriers.

 - Accuracy: There should be accuracy in the message to be transmitted between parties to the communication to improve its effectiveness.

-- Communication of organizational philosophy: Efforts have to be made in a planned way to sensitize people with the organizational philosophy.
+- Communication of organizational philosophy: Efforts have to be made in a planned way to sensitize people with organizational philosophy.
 It should be properly communicated to its employees so that they give proper attention to their day to day communication.

-- Organization policies: The organization should formulate their policies in such a way that it will give full advantage to all members of the organization.
+- Organization policies: The organization should formulate its policies in such a way that it will give full advantage to all members of the organization.
 It should be flexible and easy to implement.
-While organization’s goal must be clear, everyone must know about his position, his right in the organizational communication.
+While the organization’s goal must be clear, everyone must know about his position, his right in organizational communication.
 The network has to be fully developed so that no such type of barriers exists.
 Moreover, there should be consistency when message a passed from sender to receiver.
-One should not introduce his own view in the message.
+One should not introduce his view in the message.
 It must be clear and understood by everyone easily.
-Timeline in message should be there.
+Timeline in the message should be there.
 If it is not passed in time, such message will be of no use.

 - Minimize semantic problem: People use either the same word in different ways or different words in the same way.
 One will be surprised to know that there are 15 different meanings of the word ‘charge’ in the English language.
-They also occur when people use jargons or professional shorthand which they expect other to understand, or language which is outside the other’s vocabulary.
+They also occur when people use jargons or professional shorthand which they expect others to understand, or language which is outside the other’s vocabulary.

-- Proper communication channels: If one wants immediate action from the receiver, there is not need to send a lengthy discussion report.
+- Proper communication channels: If one wants immediate action from the receiver, there is no need to send a lengthy discussion report.
 One would probably pick up the telephone or go to his office to tell him what to do.
 Remember also that one picture is worth a thousand words, and in this age of computer graphics, the information can be produced more quickly in this way too.

 - Right feedback: Although one -way communication is quicker, two -way communication is more accurate.
-In complex situations, it helps both sender and receiver to measure their understanding and improves their joint commitment to the task.
+In complex situations, it helps both the sender and receiver to measure their understanding and improves their joint commitment to the task.
 It enables both parties to identify and correct misunderstanding leading to a higher quality of reception and acceptance.

 To communicate effectively, we need to overcome all the barriers and own skills to improve the existing communication abilities